 - Representing homeowners in a claim against a building contractor for overcharging for work done and for defective work.
 Advising on the right to bring the contract to an end;

 - Advising a homeowner on a claim against a surveyor for failing to identify various issues with the property in the survey report, involving the NHBC in the dispute to help resolve the issues;

 - Assisting a homeowner in a claim against their architect for giving them incorrect advice as to what they should do and what time-limits applied when challenging requests for payment under the terms of their contract; and

-- Negotiating a successful settlement between a homeowner and building contractor in a dispute over payment and defective work concerning a substantial extension and improvements works at their country property.
+- Negotiating a successful settlement between a homeowner and building contractor in a dispute over payment and defective work concerning a substantial extension and improvement works at their country property.

 See also our FAQ’s on Building and Construction Disputes